Building a new bridge while keeping traffic moving

 This two-stage approach has been a core project concept since the project's earliest planning stages.
-It will enable for I-95's mainline traffic to continue moving relatively unimpeded across the river as a new replacement structure gets built.
-And it will allow for up to two lanes of traffic to be available in each respective direction during peak driving periods.
+It will enable I-95's mainline traffic to continue moving relatively unimpeded across the river as a new replacement structure gets built.
 While there may be some challenges at major bridge construction intervals and traffic transition periods, the ultimate goal is to allow I-95 traffic to keep moving through the project area with two lanes available in each respective direction during peak commuting periods.

-(Note: The staging (sequencing) of the new bridge's construction is not expected to vary significantly from what is being shown below.
+(Note: The staging (sequencing) of the new bridge's construction may vary from what is being shown below.
 However, the methodology that ultimately is employed to construct the twin bridge structures will be up to the contractor.
-There are many potential ways to build the new bridge, but the basic stages shouldn't change.
-More specifics will become available once final design is completed in 2016.)
+There are many potential ways to build the new bridge, but the basic stages shouldn't change appreciably.
+More specifics will become available once contractor plans are fully submitted and reviewed in 2017.)